The Intuitive Way to Plan During Preptober (for NaNoWriMo)

 Jacqueline Fisch

-Jacqueline Fisch is an author, ghostwriter, writing coach, and the founder of The Intuitive Writing School.
-She helps creative business owners create their authentic voice so they can make an impact on the world.
+Jacqueline Fisch is an intuitive writing coach and the founder of The Intuitive Writing School.
+She helps creative business owners create their authentic voice so they can make an impact on the world through their books and businesses.

 Before launching her writing and coaching business, Jacq spent 13 years working in corporate communications and management-consulting for clients including Fortune 500 companies and the US government.
 As a ghostwriter and coach, she’s helped thousands of clients — tech startups, life and business coaches, creatives, and more — learn how to communicate more authentically and stand out in a busy online world.